masa-sumimoto/html-starter/README.md

 [ my-override-button.scss ]

 .btn {
-  // Difine new type instance button with BEM special modifier &--type_table-style {
+  // Define 'type' modifier as base modifier &--type_table-style {
     display: table;
     ...
   }

-  &--width_small { ... }
+  // Other modifiers work as utilities for .btn class or type modifire class &--width_small { ... }
   &--width_big { ... }
 }
 ```

 `type` modifier is a special modifier key for me.
-This modifier distinguishes it from other modifiers as meaning "inheritance" equivalent to `.btn-primary`,` .btn-secondary`.
+This modifier distinguishes it from other modifiers.
-(Please be sure to mention this before other modifiers.)
+(so Please be sure to mention this before other modifiers.)

 Based on this idea, this code appears to be in order.